trustedci/OSCRP/OSCRP.md

 -   [*User Portal*](assets/User-portal.html): System enabling users to initiate production or post-processing of data

--   [*Servers*](assets/Servers.html): Systems used to access, store, produce and/or manipulate other assets
+-   [*Servers*](assets/Servers.html): Systems used to access, store, produce and/or manipulate other Assets

--   [*Desktops*](assets/Desktops.html): Systems used to access, store, produce and/or manipulate other assets
+-   [*Desktops*](assets/Desktops.html): Systems used to access, store, produce and/or manipulate other Assets

--   [*Laptops*](assets/Laptops.html): Systems used to access, store, produce and/or manipulate other assets
+-   [*Laptops*](assets/Laptops.html): Systems used to access, store, produce and/or manipulate other Assets

--   [*Mobile devices*](assets/MobileDevices.html): Systems used to access other assets (tablets, smartphones, smartwatches)
+-   [*Mobile devices*](assets/MobileDevices.html): Systems used to access other Assets (tablets, smartphones, smartwatches)

 <!-- <a name="#software-assets" / > -->